End-to-End Testing of Unity Games and Apps

 The needs and challenges

-As part of their team, we were trying out a lot of new ideas, developing small apps and prototyping a lot of solutions in a very fast paced environment.
+As part of their team, we were trying out a lot of new ideas, developing small apps, and prototyping a lot of solutions in a very fast-paced environment.
 Along with new ideas, we also needed to try new graphical designs and we needed to create apps that were fast to develop and could be deployed to a multitude of platforms if needed.
-We focused mostly on iOS and Android, but we needed to know that the apps could run on Windows, Mac, etc.
+We focused mostly on iOS and Android, but we needed to know that the apps could run on Windows and Mac.

 After trying out a few options, including some web frameworks, we decided to develop all our apps in Unity.
-It has support for any platform that we could ever need and it’s excellent for fast prototyping, with incredible graphics on every platform and with an abundance of ready-made artworks, scripts, plugins and solution available on their Asset Store.
+It has support for any platform that we could ever need and it’s excellent for fast prototyping, with incredible graphics on every platform and with an abundance of ready-made artworks, scripts, plugins, and solutions available on their Asset Store.

 While searching for a solution for these two problems, Rasmus Selsmark, a fellow tester who works at Unity in Helsinki, told us about this hack-day project that provides one possible option for running Appium tests against Unity games and getting feedback from Unity about the objects on the screen via the Debug.Log() functionality – so essentially by injecting information about specific objects in the device logs (logcat on Android or syslog on iOS), from where they can then be parsed and used inside the Appium tests.

 We tried it out and then decided to try to implement something similar using a TCP socket running from the Unity game that can listen to commands sent from the tests.
-And so AltUnityTester came to be.
+And so we created AltTester Unity SDK.

 or call +40 371 426 297